PolusAI/workflow-inference-compiler/docs/installguide.md

 If you are experiencing hanging, and if the command `ps aux | grep com.docker | wc -l` returns more than 1000, this is likely the issue.
 If restarting Docker via the GUI doesn't work, try `sudo pkill com.docker && sudo pkill Docker`.

+## podman

+Alternatively, instead of docker you can use [podman](https://podman.io/whatis.html). podman is a daemonless (more secure) way to run containers.
+On linux, you can install podman via conda `conda install -c conda-forge podman` or using distro-specific methods.
+To run workflows with podman, simply append `--user_space_docker_cmd podman` after `--run_local`.

+## Installation on Windows

+Although compiling workflows natively on Windows is supported, the underlying `cwltool` runner currently requires [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command).
+To install WSL, simply open PowerShell or Windows Command Prompt in **administrator** mode and run the command `wsl --install`.
+For more information about WSL, see the official [FAQ](https://learn.microsoft.com/en-us/windows/wsl/faq).

+To install podman inside of WSL, simply run (from inside WSL) `sudo apt-get update && sudo apt-get install uidmap podman`.

+### known issues

+Network performance on WSL can be [very slow](https://github.com/microsoft/WSL/issues/4901).
+This appears to be caused by the "Large Send Offload Version 2" network setting.
+See [this article](https://townsyio.medium.com/wsl2-how-to-fix-download-speed-3edb0c348e29) for how to disable this setting.

 ## conda

 [conda](https://en.wikipedia.org/wiki/Conda_(package_manager)) is an open source, cross platform package management system.
 It can install both Python dependencies and system binary dependencies, so conda is essentially a replacement for `pip`.
 The associated package distributions named `anaconda` and `miniconda` provide a database of packages that can be used with the `conda` command.
 (There is also an open source package distribution called [conda-forge](https://conda-forge.org)) Either one works, so if you already have anaconda installed then great.
 Otherwise, [miniconda](https://docs.conda.io/en/latest/miniconda.html) is all you need.